“Really… a B2B (business-to-business) Facebook marketing strategy? Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 - B2B targeting options are somewhat less robust (though there are creative workarounds)

 So if you can afford it, you should use both platforms to maximize your results.
-Just keep in mind that LinkedIn, while a great B2B platform, has a long way to go as a marketing and advertising platform that’s measurable and ROI-friendly (like Facebook).
+Just keep in mind that LinkedIn, while a great B2B platform, has a ways to go as a marketing and advertising platform that’s measurable and ROI-friendly (like Facebook).

-The 3 phases of a successful B2B facebook marketing campaign
+The 3 phases of a successful B2B internet advertising campaign (on Facebook)

-When it comes to Facebook as a B2B marketing tool, you can’t just take a “wham, bam, thank you ma’am” approach with your prospects.
+When it comes to creating a Facebook marketing plan for B2B, you can’t just take a “wham, bam, thank you ma’am” approach with your prospects.
 You’ve got to wine and dine ‘em, show ‘em how much you care… and (most importantly) why you’re the only one for them.

-So you want to move your prospects through a B2B Facebook funnel that consists of 3 phases (and 3 types of B2B Facebook traffic you’ll want to drive):
+Successful Facebook B2B lead generation comes down to moving your prospects through a B2B Facebook funnel that consists of 3 phases, representing 3 types of B2B Facebook traffic:

 - Cold traffic (awareness): You can call it “brand recognition” if you like, but here’s the facts.
 People buy from people they know, like and trust.
 Before you can sell to ‘em, you gotta let ‘em know who you are and how you can help them.
 So the goal of this phase is to get into your prospect’s brain and get past all their mental “filters”.